stephanenicolas/RoboDemo/README.md

 the user has to click.

 Creation of `DemoActivity` is straightforward, have a look at the sample to put in place RoboDemo in your own app :
-# create a `DemoActivity`, using a custom `DrawAdapter`
+1. create a `DemoActivity`, using a custom `DrawAdapter`
-# transmit widget positions and texts to display during showcase to the `DemoActivity` from the `Activity` under showcase.
+2. transmit widget positions and texts to display during showcase to the `DemoActivity` from the `Activity` under showcase.

 RoboDemo will ease all those steps and you will just have a few lines of code to add to your project.

 RoboDemo can be customized in quite a number of ways :
-# using a custom drawable
+* using a custom drawable
-# using transparency or not to highlight the areas to click one
+* using transparency or not to highlight the areas to click one
-# using custom `Paint` to render text, and the grey area under texts
+* using custom `Paint` to render text, and the grey area under texts
-# using custom drawable and text locations
+* using custom drawable and text locations
-# etc..
+* and some more for sure...

 Know limitations
 ----------------